Oluwatosin1620/LITA-Projects-Assignment/README.md

 1. Create a dashboard that visualises the Excel and SQL insights.
 2. The dashboard should include a sales overview, top-performing products, and regional breakdowns.

+   The Excel file was loaded and transformed before visualization was performed, A conditional column was created to attain the Region Sort and Canceled range, while a calculated column was created to attain the Duration.

 ![SalesData Dashboard](https://github.com/user-attachments/assets/65dc1381-99b4-43b4-a0c6-2c5f2cf85ab1)